|Title:||Director of Intercollegiate Athletics|

 In January of 2009, Ventura College president Dr. Robin Calote announced Will Cowen as the new Director of Intercollegiate Athletics for the Pirates.
 Later that spring he added the title of Head Men's Basketball Coach, directing the Pirates for two years on the hardwoods.
 Cowen's return to his hometown has seen a resurgence of Pirate Athletics in all sports at both the conference and state level.

-Additionally, Cowen worked extensively as Interim Dean in 2015-16 to renovate and upgrade all athletic facilities.
+Additionally, Cowen worked extensively as Interim Dean to renovate and upgrade all athletic facilities.
 Most recently the Ventura College Sportsplex has become the premier outdoor venue in Ventura County.
-The playing surface was redesigned and replaced, a Steeple Chase pit was installed, wireless interned enhancements were installed and the bleacher backdrops were added to honor VC's athletic heritage.
-The track is scheduled for a December paint and refresh after hosting the 2016 CCCAA Soccer Championships and the event will return in 2018.
+The playing surface was redesigned and replaced, a Steeple Chase pit was installed, wireless interned enhancements were installed and the bleacher backdrops were added to honor our heritage.
+The VC Sportsplex hosted the 2016 CCCAA Soccer Championships and the event will return in 2018.
 The VC Athletic Event Center has also been awarded the CCCAA Basketball Championships for 2018 and 2019.

 Cowen is active in the participatory governance process on campus, serving on the following committees: campus planning committee, budget resource committee, student success committee, and in an advisory capacity to the academic senate.
 In 2016, the department was able to successfully hire full time head coaches in women’s water polo, women’s swimming, women’s tennis and men’s tennis.